George Freeman (politician): Political career

 On 13 November 2023 as part of a cabinet reshuffle, Freeman resigned, citing a need to focus on his "health, family well-being and life beyond the front bench."
 He had already informed the chief whip of his decision in September.
 Freeman later stated that he had quit because he "couldn't afford" a rise in his mortgage rates from £800 to £2000 per calendar month on his £118,300 ministerial salary.
 He was criticised by some of his constituents and other voters for the move, though was defended by the Mid Norfolk Conservative Association.

 Freeman was re-elected, for a fifth term, in the July 2024 general election, with his majority significantly reduced from 22,594 to 3,054.

 In June 2025, Freeman referred himself to the Parliamentary Commissioner for Standards following allegations that an environmental monitoring company he advised, GHGSat, helped him draft parliamentary questions related to its sector.
 The company paid him £60,000 a year to do so.
+The Commissioner found no case to answer.

 In October 2025, a video depicting Freeman announcing he was defecting to Reform UK began to circulate.
 Freeman denounced the video as 'an AI-generated deepfake' and the situation is currently being investigated by police.